 The principal activity of IFAL is the provision of "Transact", an investment platform that arranges and executes transactions between clients, their financial advisers and financial product providers, including investment managers and stockbrokers.
 The Company provides wrapper administration and custodian services to its clients and is the holder of pooled client cash and the custodian of client assets held on the platform.
-The investment platform service operates on an execution-only basis and only accepts new clients if they are introduced and advised by financial advisers who are authorised and regulated by the FCA.
+Our business model is to accept new clients if they are introduced and advised by UK financial advisers who are authorised and regulated by the FCA.

 Transact offers a number of different wrappers to clients.
-The Company is registered with HM Revenue & Customs as an ISA Manager and is the provider of the Transact ISA.
+The Company is registered with HM Revenue & Customs as an Individual Savings Account (ISA) Manager and is the provider of the Transact ISA.
 It is also the provider of the Transact Self Invested Personal Pension and the Transact General Investment Account.

-The Company is one of three entities in the IHP Group who provides wrappers to clients on Transact, the others being IntegraLife UK Limited (ILUK) and IntegraLife International Limited (ILInt), who offer long-term insurance business and are based in the UK and the Isle of Man, respectively.
+The Company is one of three entities in the IHP Group who provides wrappers to clients on Transact, the others being IntegraLife UK Limited ("ILUK") and IntegraLife International Limited ("ILInt"), who offer long-term insurance business and are based in the UK and the Isle of Man, respectively.